Coronation of Henry VIII and Catherine: The King

-Around four in the afternoon, on 23 June, the King and Queen participated in a triumphant procession from the Tower to Westminster, to the acclaim of the people.
+Around four in the afternoon, on 23 June, the King and Queen participated in their royal entry, a triumphant procession from the Tower to Westminster, to the acclaim of the people.
 The London thoroughfares were luxuriously furnished in anticipation of the coronation; houses and shops were decorated with tapestries, some even with cloth of gold.
 The crowds were so large that railing had to be put up on the streets to prevent the people from interfering with the procession.

 Ahead of the parade were the newly created Knights of the Bath, wearing blue gowns.
 Edward Stafford, Duke of Buckingham, who had temporarily been made Constable of England, carried a small silver baton and rode ahead of King Henry.
 He was dressed in a gown of costly needlework, stones and rubies.
 Oddly, the Letters Patent that granted the office of Constable of England to Buckingham specified that he was to retain this office only on 23 June.
 The King, who was all too aware of Buckingham's political ambition, had this condition imposed.

 Crowds cheered when the King finally made his appearance, riding a horse adorned with gold damask and ermine.
-Above him was a golden canopy carried by the Barons of the Cinque Port.
+Above him was a golden canopy carried by Barons of the Cinque Ports.
 Henry himself wore "robes of crimson velvet trimmed with ermine over a gold jacket covered with a breathtaking array of sparkling diamonds, rubies, emeralds and pearls.
 Around his neck was a collar of huge violet-rose 'ballas rubies' from north Afghanistan."
 The chronicler Edward Hall wrote:

-Behind Henry were lords, knights and esquires, followed by the Master of the King's Horse, similarly wearing a golden collar, albeit one less ostentatious than the King's.
+Behind Henry were lords, knights and esquires, followed by the Master of the King's Horse, similarly wearing a golden collar, albeit one less ornate than the King's.